Sie sehen die Flagge von Österreich

 This guide is for skilled computer administrators with experience in working with databases.
 It is intended to help you set up an SQL backup.
 However, this guide is in no way a basis for claims in case of data loss.
 The customer is solely responsible for ensuring a full, correct and recoverable backup of all data.

 Thus, it is necessary that you have a complete backup strategy.
 BMD recommends that you back up all data daily.
 This daily backup should be available for 4 weeks.
-It is also advisable to do a weekly backup to an external medium (e. g. tape) which is not directly accessible.
+It is also advisable to do a weekly backup to an external medium (e.g. tape) that is not directly accessible.
 If possible, store this medium off site.
-We recommend that you keep these backups (e. g. on tape) in monthly segments and for the respective retention period required by law (e. g.
-7 years).
+We recommend that you keep these backups (e.g. on tape) in monthly segments and for the respective retention period required by law (e.g. 7 years).

 Example of a possible backup concept:

-• Daily backup to disk - store for 4 weeks
+• Daily backup to disc - store for 4 weeks

 • Weekly backup to tape - store for 4 weeks in a different location